 To combat problems with eczema in the winter, try these tips:

-Because heat can cause your skin to dry out, avoid taking very hot baths in winter.
+Because heat can cause your skin to dry out, you should avoid taking very hot baths in winter.
 Instead, use warm water, and try to bathe or shower less frequently.
 To keep your skin moist while bathing, add some moisturizing products to the water.
 Look for products that are specifically made for the bath.
 For example, there are moisturizing oatmeal products that can be added to the bath.
 Limit time in the bath as well.
 Children with eczema should only take baths that are 5 to 10 minutes long.

 After your bath or shower, don’t rub your skin with a towel.
 Pat yourself dry instead.
 Rubbing your skin with a towel may scratch your eczema, which can cause you to itch more.
 Patting yourself dry may avoid this and will also leave a little moisture on the skin.

 If you have eczema, your skin is very sensitive.
 Avoid soaps and other bath products with unwanted added ingredients.
-Look for moisturizing soaps that are fragrance, dye, and alcohol-free.
+Look for moisturizing soaps that are fragrance, dye, and alcohol free.
 Skip bubble baths altogether.

 Don’t forget to avoid harsh soaps in your laundry detergents as well.
 Look for detergents that are formulated for sensitive skin.